pikeman20/hassio-addons/ecovacs-bumper/README.md

 ## Usage

-1. Place your local bumper-dev source in `../bumper-dev` relative to this addon.
-2. Build and start the addon from Home Assistant Supervisor.
+1. Build and start the addon from Home Assistant Supervisor.

 No configuration options are required by default.